jackdesert/arscca/doc/faq.md

    One thing codriving is---it's the only way you'll ever really be able to compare your driving skills to another's.

-Q: Is Superman fast, or is it just his cape?
+Q: Is that driver fast, or is it just their car?
 A: In autocross, many factors are at play, each one accounting for some amount of time from best to worst.
-Here are some guesses:
+Here are some guesses as to how much time can be gained by each:
    Driver skill (5 seconds).
    Tire amazingness (4 seconds).
    Car amazingness, including how well it's dialed in (3 seconds).
    Driver familiarity with the car (2 seconds).
    Luck (1 second).

+Q: What is a class?
+A: A class is a grouping of similar cars, and each class allows certain performance modifications.
+It gives you a *suggestion* of which other cars might perform as well as yours.
+But the classing system is inherently imperfect.
+   That is, there are still large performance differences, even among cars in the same class.

+Q: What is PAX?
+A: PAX is how much handicap your class is given.
+   That is, PAX is one way of comparing performance across disparate classes.
+   The PAX system is imperfect, and does NOT guarantee an even playing field.
+   But the PAX playing field is at least not so steeply slanted as the raw scores would be.

+Q: Is it safe to assume that the top 10 PAX drivers are the most skilled drivers?
+A: If the PAX system were perfect (and the classing system, for that matter), then yes.

 Q: Should I esteem fast drivers more than slow ones?
 A: That's up to you.
-Here's a mind bender for you.
+Here's a mind bender for you:
    Instead of saying, "He beat me", try saying
    "His car beat mine."
 It has a different flavor.

 Q: How to have FUN
-A: Some folks might laugh that this is even in here, but I want to take a moment to point out the things I think people get out of autocross.
-That may give you some ideas of what you want to pursue within the club.
+A: Some folks might laugh that this is even in here, but here is a list of things that may lure folks into the racing scene.
+That is, don't assume everyone is here for the same reasons.
    A. Comraderie
    B. Adrenalin
    C. Competition